molecularmodelinglab/banana/README.md

 ## Running with pretrained weights

 Once you've installed all the dependancies, you're ready to run the pretrained model.
 First create a PDB file for the pocket of the protein you want to target, then create a smi file will the SMILES strings of the compounds you want to screen.
 Now simply run `python inference.py compounds.smi pocket.pdb --out_file out_file.txt`.
-This will write all the scores of the compounds to `out_file.txt`.
-It will automatically download the pretrained weights to `data/` if they are not already there.
+This will load the pretrained weights from `data/banana_final.pt`, score each compound in `compounds.smi`, and write all the scores to `out_file.txt`.

 ## Training

-If you want to train the model yourself, first make sure you've downloaded the [BigBind dataset](https://drive.google.com/file/d/15D6kQZM0FQ2pgpMGJK-5P9T12ZRjBjXS/view?usp=sharing).
+If you want to train the model yourself, first make sure you've downloaded the [BigBind dataset](https://bigbind.mml.unc.edu/BigBindV1.tar.bz2).

 Now create a file `configs/local.yaml`.
 This contains all the configuration that should differ per-computer.
 Add in this information:
 ```yaml